cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You can use {% url `cy.request()` request %}, {% url `cy.exec()` exec %}, or {% url `cy.task()` task %} to talk to your back end to seed data.

-You could also stub XHR requests directly using {% url `cy.route()` route %} which avoids ever even needing to fuss with your database.
+You could also stub requests directly using {% url `cy.http()` http %} which avoids ever even needing to fuss with your database.

 ## {% fa fa-angle-right %} How do I test elements inside an iframe?